 This major is intended for students who have achieved an advanced level with aural and written theory skills.
 Freshman admission is rare; it is more common for a student with another major, such as applied music, to add the theory major after completing the core theory curriculum at an advanced level.
 Music theory majors take required lessons in faculty studios and participate in student ensembles.

 Within the BM, students may elect to pursue more than one major.
-For example, applied major or jazz studies majors may be combined with a major in music education.
+For example, a major in applied music or jazz studies may be combined with a major in music education.
 Students may apply to both majors as freshmen or transfer students, or by petitioning to add or change a major during enrollment.
 Approval to add a second major for an enrolled student is given by the dean of academic affairs on the recommendation of the chairs of the major departments.
 Note that students do not have to be enrolled in two majors in order to take courses or secondary lessons outside of their major.
 Applicants who wish to audition in two separate applied areas will ultimately be admitted to only one performance area.
+This is also true of applicants wishing to audition for both jazz and classical performance.
+Jazz bass applicants have the option of pursuing a ‘hybrid’ curriculum that allows for 3 semesters of classical study and orchestra participation and 5 semesters of jazz study and jazz ensemble participation.